LIVE performance

 In addition to live performance, Folk Lordz is also a producing body.
 They created Stories on the Hills, a three-day, Indigenous storytelling gathering that profiled a series of multi-disciplinary performances from diverse artists and celebrated Edmonton/Amiskwaciy Waskahegen's history as a gathering place.
 The festival presented 31 artists, including a youth and emerging talent night, and a community-engaged workshop for inner city youth.
 The gathering was made possible through the partnership with Fort Edmonton Park and the support from the Edmonton Community Foundation and The Edmonton Arts Council.

 In 2018 Folk Lordz wrote, shot and released is a 15-part digital video sketch series, supported by the Canada Council for the Arts' New Chapter program.
 These political, absurd, and darkly hilarious video sketches were written to reflect urban-Indigenous, immigrant, and activist perspectives through the lens of satirical sketch comedy.
-The series was directed by Mike Robertson, and Season 2 is currently in development.
+The series was directed by Mike Robertson, and Season 2 premiered in 2021.

 Charred